LukasMorgenthal/PIML-PyScrew-Benchmarks/README.md

 The pickle files must be inserted to the designated locations.
 See architecture.

 # Extern File and Repositories Setup
+The extern files come directly from the following repositories.
+Time-Series-Library:
 https://github.com/thuml/Time-Series-Library
+ConvTran:
 https://github.com/navidfoumani/convtran
+UniShape:
 https://github.com/ZLiu21/UniShape
 The files must be inserted to the designated locations.
 See architecture.